fIa5h/InterviewPreparation/README.md

 This is obvious for some, but just in case.
 We have 7 slots available filled with either 0 or 1 (Binary Code).
 Each can have 2 combinations.
 If we have 7 spots, we have 2 * 2 * 2 * 2 * 2 * 2 * 2 = 2^7 = 128 combinations.
 Think about this as a Combination Lock with 7 wheels, each wheel having 2 numbers only.

-I will be using javascript for my implementations.
+I will be using javascript for my implementations but will also show some examples in Python.
 JavaScript is case-sensitive and uses the Unicode character set.
 [Extra credit: An interesting article on javascript's character encoding nuance](https://mathiasbynens.be/notes/javascript-encoding)

 ### Section 1 Questions